 A very common thing I see in my work are people who have made the decision to turn completely plant based or vegan and then getting stuck on how they are going to do it.
 They’ll say to me, “But what am I going to eat?” and “I’m going to starve, aren’t I?” and the most common is, “Surely I’ll be eating the same thing every day for the rest of my life, right?”

-Making the change to become plant-based or vegan is a big decision.
-And if you feel the calling to do so, it is really important to make sure it’s done in a loving balanced way and with ease.
+Making the change to become plant based or vegan is a big decision.
+And if you feel the calling to do so, it is really important to make sure it’s done in a loving, balanced way and with ease.
 It’s so great you want to take more care of the planet and be more loving to animals, but it’s also important that you do it with love for yourself too.
-Especially if you want to be able to stick to it long term.
+This is especially true if you want to stick to it long term.
 Otherwise, you may just end up getting overly hungry or under-nourished and not taking very good care of yourself.